FritsvanLatum/hass-systemd/README.md

 ----UNDER DEVELOPMENT----

-Allows Home Assistant to run as a systemd notify daemon, with watchdog support.
+Install Home Assistant Core on linux, e.g. on a Raspberry Pi, and run Home Assistant as a systemd notify daemon, with watchdog support.

 (C) Timothy Brown 2018.11.18
 (C) Frits  van Latum 2023.02.07